melk0w/Polaris-chips/README.md

 # Polaris-chips
-A bunch of custom chips
+A bunch of custom chips.

 Hello my name is Dimitry and i want to show cool chip ideas for my tracker 😜!
 1. Polaris PSG
 Chip made in 1980 that have 4 channels